PipedreamHQ/pipedream/components/shopify_partner/README.md

 ### New Transactions

-This action will poll the Shopify Partner API for new app charges, including reoccuring, one time and usage charges.
+This action will poll the Shopify Partner API for new app charges, including reoccurring, one time and usage charges.